ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ![Product Manager App Review](./imgs/transactional_app/product_manager_list_v1.png)

 The selection of the product navigates to the object page of this product.
-This shows now also the ratings for this product.
+This also shows the ratings for this product.
 This is the result of the `type: #LINEITEM_REFERENCE` annotation mentioned before.

 ![Product Manager App Review - Object Page](./imgs/transactional_app/product_manager_details_v1.png)